 Accelerators have also become increasingly popular for scaleups to receive further funding and visibility- for example the EIT Digital Challenge 2020 is open to all European deep tech companies who want to continue to scale up.
 The top 5 companies receive international growth support worth €50,000, with the first prize also including a bonus of €100,000.
 Companies from Italy and Spain were most active and altogether 403 scaleups applied!
 For companies who are vastly growing but still need external assistance or contacts, our VC in Residence programme in Ireland is designed for entrepreneurs and startups to access the advice and support of experienced VC’s to help them grow.
 Previously, we have held conversations with top VCs such as Bill Liao and Brian Caulfield.

 Looking ahead, Europe will continue to revolve around healthtech, biotech, fintech, and B2B solutions.
 Cybersecurity and data analytics are also expected to see additional VC investment, in part due to the rapid increase in remote work.
 As coworking spaces function not only as a hub for members, but also a place to learn and upskill.
-To assist scaleups who need flexible employees of the highest quality, Talent Garden operates an Innovation school with courses for the workforce to upskill in areas relevant to these industries such as UX/UI Design, Business Data Analysis, and CodeMaster Online Bootcamp.
+To assist scaleups who need flexible employees of the highest quality, Talent Garden operates an Innovation school with courses for the workforce to upskill in areas relevant to these industries such as UX/UI Design and Business Data Analysis.